The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: The quantum circuit and the gravity picture

+where $S$ is the von Neumann entropy.
+The entropy measure was computed in terms of Rényi entropy in the experiment.

+When $\mu < 0$, a peak in the signal $I_{PT}(t)$ is reached ($t$ is of the order of the scrambling time), indicating quantum teleportation in the time window when the wormhole is traversable.

+Jafferis and his team of researchers have confirmed that the learned Hamiltonian's behavior is consistent with the original $N = 10$ SYK model by $I_{PT}(t)$ for $\mu = -12$ and $\mu = +12$.
+They show this by a similarity in the curves of the two models.
+The similarity is demonstrated for the peak positions of the $N = 10$ SYK model and the learned Hamiltonian [equation \ref{Eq2}].

-In the new experiment performed with the Sycamore chip, the team of researchers shows that their coarse-grained SYK model preserves key properties of the traversable wormhole physics: perfect size winding, coupling interaction on either side of the wormhole that is consistent with a negative energy shock wave, a Shapiro time delay, causal time-order of signals emerging from the wormhole, and scrambling \cite{Jafferis}.
+Jafferis and the team of researchers present graphs with curves that show that their coarse-grained SYK model preserves key properties of the traversable wormhole physics: perfect size winding, coupling interaction on either side of the wormhole that is consistent with a negative energy shock wave, a Shapiro time delay, causal time-order of signals emerging from the wormhole, and scrambling and unscrampling \cite{Jafferis}.

-Besides sending a single qubit from left to right, another qubit is inserted from right to left.
-The result is time-ordered teleportation, which is interpreted as a demonstration of gravitational teleportation.
+Besides tossing a single qubit on the left side and sending it to the right side, another qubit is thrown on the right side and sent from right to left.
+The result is time-ordered teleportation, interpreted as a demonstration of gravitational teleportation.
 At time $-t_0$, a qubit $Q$ is swapped into $L$.
 Simultaneously, a qubit $R$ is swapped into $R$.
 At the time $t_1$, the team of researchers performs a measurement and compares the two processes.

-They found that the presence of $R$ delayed the arrival of the signal traveling left to right, and interpreted this delay observed in the learned Hamiltonian as due to a \emph{Shapiro time delay}.
-It is also demonstrated that in the high-temperature regime, non-gravitational teleportation occurs, and there is no size winding \cite{Jafferis}.
+Qubits inserted earlier will emerge earlier, and qubits inserted later should pop out later, so the causal time ordering indicates gravitational interpretation and is extremely important.
+But if you send one qubit into $L$ and another into $R$, they should meet in the middle.
+But it causes a little delay.
+It was found that a qubit injected to $R$ would scatter with a qubit injected to $L$, causing a \emph{Shapiro time delay}.
+It is also demonstrated that in the high-temperature regime, non-gravitational teleportation occurs, and there is no size winding \cite{Jafferis}, \cite{Zlokapa1}.

 Working with collaborators from Caltech, Fermilab, and Harvard, the quantum system was subjected to numerous tests to determine if it showed quantum gravitational behavior.
-The above signatures were verified on classical computers, so claims the team of researchers, confirming that the dynamics of the quantum system were consistent with a quantum gravity interpretation and the holographic principle \cite{Zlokapa}.
+The above signatures were verified on classical computers, so claims Jafferis and the team of researchers, confirming that the quantum system dynamics were consistent with a quantum gravity interpretation and the holographic principle \cite{Zlokapa}.